 FACT: The Exchange Visitor Program is a Department of State international cultural exchange program.

 It was created by Senator J. William Fulbright with the Mutual Educational and Cultural Exchange Act of 1961 in order to engage and influence future leaders around the world.
 It is the U.S.’ largest exchange and public diplomacy program.
-J-1 students, young professionals, au pairs, and camp counselors engage in work as both a cultural experience and so they can afford to visit the United States.
+International students, young professionals, au pairs, and camp counselors engage in work as both a cultural experience and so they can afford to visit the United States.
 They don’t come to the U.S. simply to work.

 A 2017 analysis of the Summer Work Travel (SWT) program shows that the majority of SWT students are placed in areas with already high American employment rates.
 SWT students do not displace American workers, but rather supplement this American workforce, helping host businesses meet seasonal workforce needs, especially during the shoulder seasons (before Memorial Day and after Labor Day)

 03. Myth – SWT participants are paid less than American workers and undercut American wages

 FACT: SWT students are paid the higher of federal, state, and local minimum wage, and the exact same wage as their similarly situated American coworkers.

 This is enforced by Department of State regulation.